OIT-ADS-Web/scholars_search/README.md

   ```

-  then in the componet something like this:
+  then in the component something like this:

   ```